Practice Focus

 Support to take the BRAVE STEP to explore your inner world of sensation, emotion, movement, belief, motor patterns, gesture.

-An opportunity to work with your boundaries and start to feel a sense of strength.
+An opportunity to work with your boundaries and start to feel a sense of vitality and strength.

 Support to find new emerging narratives that positively impact how you see yourself and your life now.

-I practice embodied anti racism and welcome First Nations folks and People of Culture to my practice.
-I acknowledge the ongoing harms of colonisation.
-I practice embodied anti racism and am open to explore our cultural differences, where I might holding what Ashira Darwish (Palestinian Activist/Speaker/Therapist) calls “supremacist consciousness”.
-I understand colonisation and cultural segregation denies opportunities for cross cultural relationships.
+I welcome First Nations folks and People of Culture to my practice.
+I acknowledge the ongoing harms of colonisation and I am open to explore our cultural differences.
+I understand colonisation, cultural segregation and my own ancestry of assimilation denies opportunities for cross cultural relationships.

-If you are experiencing ‘global grief’, I will not tell you to look away or put your phone to down to ‘self care’.
-I will help you to find a way to show up to hard things in a way that honours both your needs and the collective need.
+If you are experiencing ‘global grief’ as a result of local/global events, I will not tell you to look away, but I will help you to find a way to show up to do hard things in a way that honours both individual need and collective need.

 Acknowledging roots in Indigenous and First Nations understanding of “somatic practice”.

-My professional practice walks delicately between two worlds.. being informed by many ‘fields of knowing’ including Evidence bases for practice, First Nations Worldviews, Queer voices, Women’s voices, Animals, Plants, Nature and spirit.
+My professional practice walks delicately between two worlds.. being informed by many ‘fields of knowing’ including social work practice wisdom, evidence bases for practice, First Nations Worldviews, Queer, Disabled and Women’s voices, Animals, Plants, Nature and spirit.
 As well as scientific grounding in interpersonal nuerobiology, neuroscience, polyvagal theory and attachment theories.

 Our bodies are intent on healing